Mac Running Slow? 8 Ways to Fix a Slow Mac

 Is your Mac running slow?
 Don't worry.
 Here you'll learn some tweaks to speed up your Mac.

 All Macs slow down over time.
 And the reasons behind it are various.
-When your Mac starts to slow down, you may find that apps become unresponsive, the rainbow wheel keeps spinning, or even worse, your Mac freezes.
+When your Mac starts to slow down, you may find your apps are becoming unresponsive.
+The rainbow wheel keeps spinning, or even worse, your Mac freezes.

 It's not hard to imagine how inconvenient a slow Mac can be to your work and life.
 But don't worry, we’re here to help!
-In this article, we’ll walk you through 8 ways to make your Mac as fast as it used to be.
+In this article, we’ll walk you through 8 practical ways to speed up your Mac.

 Working on a slow Mac is really frustrating.
-But before we learn how to speed up your Mac, let’s take a look at the reasons why your Mac is slow.
+But before we learn how to speed up Mac, let’s take a look at the possible reasons why your Mac is running slow.

-A variety of reasons can cause a Mac to slow down.
+A variety of reasons can lead to a slow Mac.
 The main ones are:

-- Too many processes running in the background.
+- Too many processes running in the backstage.

 - Outdated macOS.